 occasions for the quantity and quality of research produced by both faculty and

 been hired into academic positions at such universities as Wayne State

 University, Washington University of St. Louis, and Southern Illinois School of

-The National Council for the Accreditation of Teacher Education (NCATE) granted Ball State University full accreditation for all graduate programs through the doctorate in fields of education in 1961, and the North Central Association of Colleges and Secondary Schools granted final accreditation at the doctoral level in 1974.
+The National Council for the Accreditation of Teacher Education (NCATE) granted Ball State University full accreditation for all graduate programs through the doctorate in fields of education in 1961, and the Higher Learning Commission granted final accreditation at the doctoral level in 1974.
 Presently,

 The school psychology programs have earned a reputation for excellence in training and practice.
 Doctor of philosophy (PhD) and specialist in education (EdS) degrees are fully accredited jointly by the National Association of School Psychologists (NASP) and the National Council for Accreditation of Teacher Education (NCATE).
 The PhD program was granted full accreditation by the American Psychological Association (APA) in 1985.